GregWaters/Golem/docs/attributes.md

 The inline attribute also allows for compile-time type information, as it is a guarantee, not a hint.
 If a function cannot be inlined, a compile-time error will be thrown.

-`@view` (variables) - Treat the variable as a constant value.
-The variable must be initialized with a value, and that value must known at compile-time.
+`@const` (variables) - Treat the variable as a constant value.
+The variable must be initialized with a value, and if that value can be evaluated at compile-time, the variable may be optimized away entirely.
-If an attempt is made to assign to a `@view` variable, a compile-time error is thrown.
+If an attempt is made to assign to a `@const` variable, a compile-time error is thrown.

+`@constexpr` (variables) - Force the variable to be a constant expression.
+If the variable's value cannot be discerned at compile-time, the compiler should throw an error.

-`@explicit` (types) - Do not allow this type to be implicitly casted to or from.
+`@explicit` (variables, types) - Do not allow this type to be implicitly casted to or from.
 If a cast is desired, it must be done explicitly.
+Can also be specified for a singular variable declaration rather than a type.

-`@atomic` (functions, types) - Atomic operations are operations are absolutely indivisible.
+`@atomic` (functions, variables, types) - Atomic operations are operations are absolutely indivisible.
 For functions, this means that the function ***must*** be called sequentially, not in parallel.
-For types, this means that variable accesses are also to be done sequentially, and cannot be done in parallel.
+For variables, this also means accesses are also to be done sequentially, and cannot be done in parallel.
+For types, this means that all variable declared with the type have the `@atomic` attribute applied to them automatically.

 `@deprecated` (functions) - Raise a warning if the function is called (warning should include `@deprecated` attribute as reasoning).
 Typically used alongside `@cold` in library source code.